daphnitely/daphne-acting/index.md

     <h5>Royal Bank of Canada, Software Developer Intern <em>May 2018 – Aug 2018</em></h5>
     <ul>
       <li>Increased efficiency of commodity tax data lookups by 2 months per year with C# and .NET automation.</li>
-      <li>Investigated, improved a 13-year-old system and served as single point of contact for business and QA teams.</li>
+      <li>Investigated, improved a 13-year-old system and served as a single point of contact for business and QA teams.</li>
     </ul>
   </div>
 </div>